sergioarmgpl/zot-docker-compose-tls/README.md

 ```
 sudo certbot certonly --standalone
 ```
+4. Copy the certificates in a new directory called certs
-3. Install Docker and Docker-Compose
+3. Install Docker and Docker-Compose (This reference to the certs directory)
 4. Run the compose file
 ```
 docker-compose up -d